pdf-raku/PDF-ISO_32000_2-raku/README.md

 ### Building this module

 The companion git repository [git@github.com:pdf-raku/PDF-ISO_32000_2-Builder-raku.git](git@github.com:pdf-raku/PDF-ISO_32000_2-Builder-raku.git) is used to build this module.
-You will need to obtain your own copy of the PDF 2.0 specification from https://pdfa.org/resource/iso-32000-pdf/.
+For copyright reasons, you will need to obtain your own copy of the PDF 2.0 specification.
+A free personal copy may be obtained by registering at https://pdfa.org/resource/iso-32000-pdf/.
 Please also check the builder's META6.json for any missing dependencies.

 Note that the `META6.json` and `README.md` are generated.
 Any edits the these files should be made to the sources `src/META6.in` and `src/README.in`, before building.